pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-exception-with-test.md

 ###

-1.en.
-Create a conditional for an edge case and move it before the try/catch block.
+1. Create a conditional for an edge case and move it before the try/catch block.

-2.en.
-Move code from the <code>catch</code> section inside this conditional.
+2. Move code from the `catch` section inside this conditional.

-3.en.
-In the <code>catch</code> section, place the code for throwing a usual unnamed exception and run all the tests.
+3. In the `catch` section, place the code for throwing a usual unnamed exception and run all the tests.

-4.en.
-If no exceptions were thrown during the tests, get rid of the <code>try</code>/<code>catch</code> operator.
+4. If no exceptions were thrown during the tests, get rid of the `try`/`catch` operator.